hugs/cranium/README.md

-Braindead CI
+Crainium CI
 ============

-**IMPORTANT: this software is not maintained anymore, please don't submit anymore pull requests except for bugfixes**

-**Braindead CI is a self-hosted continuous integration and deployment server written in Node.js**.
+**Crainium CI (a fork of Braindead CI) is a self-hosted continuous integration and deployment server written in Node.js**.
 It can build and deploy your code automatically upon a push on Github, advertise builds on Hipchat and do that quickly and painlessly.